developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutAdvancedScanningAPI/index.md

 	![img](../../images/AdvancedScanningTutorialImages/final_scan.png)

-    This is how [Barcode/Scanning APIs](/emdk-for-android/7-5/api) introduced in EMDK V 3.0 can be used to perform some of the Advanced Scanning operations using soft scan key through application on your Symbol devices without using Profile Wizard.
+    This is how [Barcode/Scanning APIs](/emdk-for-android/7-5/api) introduced in EMDK V 3.0 can be used to perform some of the Advanced Scanning operations using soft scan key through application on your Zebra devices without using Profile Wizard.

 ##Important Programming Tips##